Programs Benefit Junior Players Around the World and

 Get Golf Ready has introduced the game to thousands of adults who have never played golf or who have minimal experience in the game.
 Overall, participants learn techniques regarding chipping, putting, full swing, half swing and bunker play, as well as the fundamental guidelines of use and maintenance of golf equipment, keeping score and navigating the course.
 Significant on-course learning opportunities are part of each lesson, as well as background on the game’s rules, etiquette, history and values.

 Studies clearly show that playing golf is good for your health and wellness.
 While being outside and enjoying the sunshine and serene landscape, a golfer will have a healthier state of well-being.
 Playing a round of golf also burns calories and rejuvenates the mind through one of the best forms of moderate aerobic activity – walking.
 It is also a great way to spend time with family and friends while enjoying the outdoors.
 Visit www.PlayTroon.com for more information on all of Troon’s “grow the game” initiatives.

-Headquartered in Scottsdale, Ariz., Troon is the world?s largest golf management company also specializing in homeowner association management, private residence clubs, estate management and associated hospitality venues.
-The company oversees operations at Troon Golf® (daily-fee & resort) and Troon Privé (private) properties located in 32 states and 27 countries.
-Additionally, 48 Troon facilities enjoy a Top 100 ranking by national or international publications.
+Headquartered in Scottsdale, Ariz., Troon is the world’s largest golf management company, with more than 250 golf courses in its portfolio.
+Also specializing in homeowner association management, private residence clubs, estate management and associated hospitality venues, the company oversees operations at Troon Golf®, Honours Golf and Troon Privé properties located in 36 states and 27 countries.
+Additionally, 53 Troon facilities enjoy a Top 100 ranking by national or international publications.
 Troon properties include Kapalua, Maui, Hawaii; Sewailo Golf Club, Tucson, Ariz.; Manchester Country Club, Bedford, N.H.; The Grove, London, England; and Mazagan Beach & Golf Resort, El Jadida, Morocco.